 Actually, knowing you should wear sunscreen and doing it are two different things.
 Finding a moisturizer with SPF 30+ that blends with darker skin can be difficult.
 Anything that’s chalky or pasty can make sunscreen a pain to wear.
 Try to add a few drops of a liquid bronzer, luminizer, or even face tint, if the SPF leaves a bit of a white residue.
 You don’t want to have a ghostly look.

-The point is, sunscreen is one of the most important skincare steps to have clear, healthy skin.
-That said, when it comes to using skincare products, you may wonder if more is better.
+The point is, sunscreen is one of the most important steps to having clear, healthy skin.
+That said, when it comes to using black men’s skincare products, you may wonder if more is better.
 Well…

 13. More Product Does Not Equal Better Skin